Since 1996 the Birmingham Barons have traveled back to historic Rickwood Field once a year to celebrate Birmingham's rich baseball past.

 The Rickwood Classic has annually been one of the most popular events for baseball fans both in Alabama and across the country.
 It was voted as the most anticpated Minor League Baseball Game of 2009 on MiLB.com, was listed fifth on the list of top events in 2008 by the Alabama Tourism Department, and in 2007 was named one of the "101 Things All Sports Fans Must Experience Before They Die" in a column written by ESPN.com's Jim Caple.
 At the conclusion of the 2010 season, the Rickwood Classic was named MiLB.com's Promotion of the Year.

-The 2014 Classic celebrated the 'Roarding 20's', a decade that saw the Barons capture two Southern Association titles and set numerous attendance records at Rickwood Field.
+2014 celebrated the 'Roaring Twenties,' a decade that saw the Barons capture two Southern Association titles and set numerous attendance records at Rickwood Field.
 During the decade, the Barons drew 160,000 fans or more to Rickwood eight times including a then team-record 299,150 in 1927.
-In 1928, the team posted a team batting average of .331 while winning a club-record 99 games for manager Johnny Dobbs.
+In 1928, the team posted a team batting average of .331 while winning a club record 99 games for manager Johnny Dobbs.
 That team would beat Memphis in a three-game sweep to capture their first championship since 1914.
 The next season, the Barons made it back-to-back titles under Dobbs as 13 players hit .300 or better, a Southern Association record.
-That season, the Barons also won their first Dixie Series, besting Dallas from the Texas League, 4-2.
+Thta season, the Barons also won their first Dixie Series, besting Dallas from the Texas League, 4-2.

 2013 (18th Annual Rickwood Classic)